The Significance of Federalist No. 1 eLesson

 - What is consent of the governed?
 Why is this principle important in the American Founding and in Federalist No. 1?

 - Are societies of men capable of establishing a good government through reflection and choice?
 If so, how?
-If not, why not?
+If not, why?

 - Is it possible to have a government based on the consent of the governed which respects the will of the majority and at the same time protects the rights of individuals?
-If so, How?
-If not, why not?
+If so, how?
+If not, why?

 - Hamilton believed that “the vigor of government is essential to the security of liberty.”
 Do you agree?
 If so, why?
-If not, why not?
+If not, why?
 What do you think he meant by “vigor”?